-HI 403 Professional and Governmental Influences on Health Record Administration 5 credits

-Study of the standards designed by JCAH, AMA, HEW and other agencies to raise the level of health care with analysis of the effects on health record administration.
-Prerequisites: HI 401 and 402. (spring)
+HI 403 Professional and Governmental Influences on Health Record Administration 5 credits Study of the standards designed by JCAH, AMA, HEW and other agencies to raise the level of health care with analysis of the effects on health record administration.
+Prerequisites: HI 402. (spring)

-HI 422 Medical Terminology (fall) 3 credits
+HI 422 Medical Terminology 3 credits (fall)

-Medical Science I 3 credits
+HI 425 Medical Science I 3 credits

 HI 426 Medical Science II 3 credits

-I. Nature and cause, treatment and management of patients covering circulatory, respiratory, hemic and lymphatic, musculoskeletal, integumentary, urogenital and female reproductive systems.
+I. The problem-oriented approach to nature and cause, treatment and management of patients covering circulatory, respiratory, hemic and lymphatic, musculoskeletal, integumentary, urogenital and female reproductive systems.
 II.
 Diseases of endocrine and nervous systems, special senses, psychobiologic units, treatment of disease including drugs, laboratory tests and anesthesia.
-(I. winter II. spring)
+(I. fall II. spring)

-- HI 430 Health Care Delivery System 3 credits Study of the organization, delivery and financing of health care in the United States.
-Interdisciplinary exploration of the relationships of personnel, facilities and organizations in the health field. (fall, spring) - HI 440 Practicum 1-5 credits HI 441 Practicum 1-5 credits Supervised learning experience in which the student develops skill in learning to interact with personnel, to preserve the confidential nature of medical records and to work with other personnel. (fall, winter, spring) - HI 450 Development of Management Resources
+HI 430 Health Care Delivery System 5 credits Study of the organization, delivery and f inancing of health care in the United States.
+Interdisc iplinary ex- ploration of the relationships of personn el, facilities and organizations in the health field. (fa II, spring)

+HI 440 Practicum 1-5 credits

+HI 441 Practicum 1-5 credits

+Practicum is designed to help s

+themselves through utilizing oppo- ticipate in current health informat professional medical record ad other professionals in the health spring) ion activities with ministrators and

-Resources 3 credits Utilization of management methods and resources in the effective direction of a department, system or function with emphasis on budget, layout, work simplification, job analysis and equipment selection. (fall)
+HI 450 Development of Management Resources Utilization of management methods and resources in the effective direction of a department, system or function with emphasis on budget, layout, work simplification, job analysis and equipment selection. (fall or winter)

-- HI 455 Comprehensive Communication Skills 3 credits Study and development of skills needed to select and use communications media in effective leadership.
-Areas of particular study will include personnel selection and evaluation, educational and training programs for health personnel or related groups, skill in relating information to a wide range of individuals or groups. (spring) - HI 470 Legal Concepts for Health Fields 3 credits Principles of law as applied to the health field, with particular reference to all phases of medical record practice. - HI 475 Data Processing 3 credits Data processing systems and the application of newer techniques in handling information in medical institutions. - HI 491Special Topics2-5 creditsHI 492Special Topics2-5 credits - 111 - HI 494 Current Topics Seminar 2 credits Organizational patterns in health facilities and their role in the community, career opportunities. (winter) - HI 495 Problem Solving and Decision Making - Seminar 2 credits (spring) 2 credits - HI 497 Independent Study 1-6 credits Prerequisites: Senior standing; permission. (fall, winter, spring) - health infor.
+HI 455 Comprehensive Communication Skills 3 credits Study and development of skills needed to select and use communications media in effective leadership.
+Areas of particular study will include personnel selection and evaluation, educational and training programs for health personnel or related groups, skill in relating information to a wide range of individuals or groups. (spring)

+HI 470 Legal Concepts for Health Fields 3 credits Principles of law as applied to the health field, with particular reference to all phases of medical record practice.

+HI 475 Data Processing 3 credits Data processing systems and the application of newer techniques in handling information in medical institutions.

+HI 491 Special Topics 2-5 credits Special Topics 2-5 credits

+HI 494 Current Topics - Seminar 2 credits Organizational patterns in health facilities and their role in the community, career opportunities. (winter)

+HI 495 Problem Solving and Decision

+Making - Seminar 2 credits

+(spring)

+HI 497 Independent Study Prerequisites: Senior standing; permission. (fall, winter, spring)

+Mathematics

-Andre L. Yandl, Ph.D., Chairman
+Andre L. Yandl, Ph.D., Program Director